 The type of system fitted will depend on the year/model/make of the van- more modern vans tend to have much more efficient systems.
 (They also tend to have much better van insulation, which is important for using your motorhome in winter.)

-Most motorhomes have a ‘combi’ system, which is heating (usually blown air) and hot water.
+Most motorhomes have a ‘combi’ system, which is heating (usually blown air) and hot water for the shower and sinks.
 This is often controlled by a panel in the van, and you can choose whether you want just heating, just hot water or both.

 The standard for these is usually to run on either electric or gas (propane or butane).
 Using the gas will be much warmer, especially if you only have a low amp electricity supply.
 Note that you CAN be plugged into mains electric and still choose to use gas for your heating.